pibico/pibiDAV/README.md

 ```
 In nc_list variable, we will include whichever doctype to integrate with NextCloud.
 #### 2.1 PibiDAV Addon DocType
-This new DocType is an extension of existing DocTypes to fill with data related to Attchments, Folders, etc. related to NextCloud based on its referenced doctype.
+This new DocType is an extension of existing DocTypes to fill with data given by Attchments, Folders, etc. related to NextCloud and based on its referenced doctype.
 It is somehow a parallel sheet with data only related to NextCloud Functionalities.
 It is filled automatically from the different actions derived from NC buttons.
 ![imagen](https://user-images.githubusercontent.com/69711454/168050089-1f6a7f44-52a8-4d27-ae64-2c94775a17f3.png)
 ### 4. The magic of the NextCloud Integration inside Frappe
 It's time now to try the integration of the NextCloud Folder Structure from Frappe to choose the NC Destination Folder of our uploaded files (except website urls).